Noroff-FEU-Assignments/cross-course-project-CamillaHorneland/README.md

 This was the first big project durring the first year.

-You can add some bullet points if you'd like to:

-    Design module assignment: Style til for this project.
+- Design module assignment: Style til for this project.
-    Design course assignment: Prototype for this project.
+- Design course assignment: Prototype for this project.
-    HTML AND CSS module assignment: Code the home page for this project.
+- HTML AND CSS module assignment: Code the home page for this project.
-    HTML AND CSS course assignment: Code the rest of the pages for this project.
+- HTML AND CSS course assignment: Code the rest of the pages for this project.
-    Interaction design course assignment: In javascript make The purchase/cart functionality and the contact form.
+- Interaction design course assignment: In javascript make The purchase/cart functionality and the contact form.
 Perform accessibility testing and make changes.
+- Content Managment Systmes course assignment: Installe WordPress on a web host and created a list of products.
+Make an API call to fetch the products to this project.
+Use query strings to let the user click to view an individual product.

 # Built With: